Andrés Neuman: Career

-His latest novel, Fracture, "filled with insights into cross-cultural intimacies" according to The New Yorker and "a moving examination of love and human relationships in the face of calamity" according to the Washington Independent Review of Books, was longlisted for the Premio Gregor von Rezzori in Italy, shortlisted for the Premio Dulce Chacón and the Premio San Clemente in Spain, and selected by El Mundo as one of the 5 best novels of the year in the Spanish language as well as one of the books of the year through a poll among critics, journalists and booksellers by El País.
-It has been recently published in English by Farrar, Straus and Giroux in the US and Granta in the UK.
+His latest novel, Fracture, "filled with insights into cross-cultural intimacies" according to The New Yorker and "a moving examination of love and human relationships in the face of calamity" according to the Washington Independent Review of Books, was longlisted for the Premio Gregor von Rezzori in Italy, shortlisted for the Premio Dulce Chacón and the Premio San Clemente in Spain, and selected by El Mundo as one of the five best novels of the year in the Spanish language as well as one of the books of the year through a poll among critics, journalists and booksellers by El País.
+It was published in English by Farrar, Straus and Giroux in the US and Granta in the UK.

+These translations were followed by his "gloriously pungent debut novel", Bariloche, named a best book of the year by Southwest Review, World Literature Today and Publishers Weekly; and the selected poems Love Training, spanning two decades of poetry in a single unified collection, the first volume to make his poems available in English, longlisted for the PEN Award for Poetry in Translation.
+Neuman's two most recent titles published in English are the family novel Once Upon Argentina, one of the Notable Translations of the year, "a dazzling kaleidoscopic account of his personal and familial history (...) with a pitch-perfect balance of the light and the serious" which "transcends the personal and reaches the universal"; and the praise of noncanonical bodies Sensitive Anatomy, composed of "thirty short meditations (...) not meant to discount either its quality or substance but simply to acknowledge both his prolific output and febrile imagination", delivering a "forceful pushback against prejudices".

 In one of the essays of his book Entre paréntesis (Between Parentheses), the Chilean writer Roberto Bolaño stated about Neuman: "He has a gift.
 No good reader will fail to perceive in these pages something that can only be found in great literature, that which is written by true poets.
-The literature of the twenty-first century will belong to Neuman and to a handful of his blood brothers".
+The literature of the twenty-first century will belong to Neuman and to a handful of his blood siblings".